William Faloon: Career

 In 1977, Faloon and Saul Kent co-founded the Florida Cryonics Association (to become Life Extension Foundation in 2000) as a way to promote cryopreservation research.
 In 1980, the organization transformed into not only funding research and promoting their cause through a monthly newsletter, but also selling and manufacturing supplements after receiving $100,000 from Stephen Ruddel, a real estate tycoon.
 After Faloon's appearance on Merv Griffin's show in 1982, his popularity, and that of his company, rose exponentially.

 As the success of his business rose, so did the attention of the local Hollywood police and in 1986, the SWAT team raided Ruddel's office, where cocaine was found and Ruddel pled guilty to drug-possession charges.
 This did not deter Faloon or Kent, who continued selling nutritional supplements through their warehouse, and on February 26, 1987, the FDA raided Life Extension's office and warehouse, seizing all of their supplements, claiming that the company was selling unapproved drugs to consumers.
 On November 7, 1991, another raid, this time on Life Extension's Arizona facility, landed both Faloon and Kent in jail (they turned themselves in at a courthouse in Ft.
 Lauderdale, Florida) on over two dozen counts of conspiring and importing unapproved drugs.
-They were both released the next day on a $825,000 bond each.
+They were both released the next day on an $825,000 bond each.
 In November 1995, Federal Judge Daniel Hurley dismissed all but one of the 56 criminal charges filed against Foundation officers Saul Kent and William Faloon.
 In February 1996, Judge Hurley dismissed the final charge.
 In 1994, Congress passed the DSHEA, which Life Extension Foundation was instrumental in getting passed, which provided ground rules for supplement companies, which gave Faloon the ability to expand Life Extension.